Skip to content

 The most popular mnemonic for learning Characters is creating a visual image out of the character.
 The character for Large/Big 大(dà) can be taken as an example.
 Imagine a man holding his arms out and telling you “It was this big!!!” while using his arms as a way to demonstrate size.

-Or how about 日(rì),the character for Sun.
+Or how about 日(rì), the character for Sun.
 Imagine it as a window, with a blue sky in the background and a Sun on the upper pane. 口(kǒu), the character for Mouth can be imagined as someone yawning.
 You can put teeth inside the square and a tongue and it will be easily remembered as mouth.
 These characters are quite simple.
-But one way to do this is use a building block approach by assigning radicals mental imagery and then coding your characters into these mental images.
+But one way to do this is to use a building block approach by assigning radicals mental imagery and then coding your characters into these mental images.
 For example, to return, 回(huí) Could be a mouth within a mouth.

 The more vivid the mental imagery the better.
-Some memory researchers have also found that adding mental imagery that is dangerous or sexual in nature can evoke a heightened response and create a more lasting imprint.
+Some memory researchers have also found that adding mental imagery that is dangerous or sexual can evoke a heightened response and create a more lasting imprint.
 Other ways to do this would be to make something non-congruent.
 All that means is that it wouldn’t make sense in reality.
 So for example a man floating defies the laws of gravity so it would be memorable as a story because your brain would closely examine it logically on a subconscious level.

 Memory Palace

 From Wikipedia: The method of loci (loci being Latin for “places”), also called the memory palace or mind palace technique, is a mnemonic device adopted in ancient Roman and Greek rhetorical treatises.
-In basic terms, it is a method of memory enhancement which uses visualization to organize and recall information.
+In basic terms, it is a method of memory enhancement that uses visualization to organize and recall information.
 A lot of memory contest champions claim to use this technique to recall faces, digits, and lists of words.
 These champions’ successes have little to do with brain structure or intelligence, but more to do with their technique of using regions of their brain that have to do with spatial learning.

 Creating a memory palace is easy… pick a place that you know very well, such as your childhood home, or your office.
 Then, create a visual story in each room of the well-known location, walking through the location in your mind.
-For example if I wanted to learn the character for “Large” from earlier, I would put a man on my front porch with his arms out holding two oversized pencils, and it would be very easy for me to remember the character meaning.
+For example, if I wanted to learn the character for “Large” from earlier, I would put a man on my front porch with his arms out holding two oversized pencils, and it would be very easy for me to remember the character’s meaning.
 Then after I entered the front door of the house, I would create a visual image for the second character I wanted to learn.
 After I had filled all of the rooms of the house with word stories, I would walk back through the house and look at all of the character stories that I created.

 All of these methods are fun to try and can be applied in different areas.
 Do you have a tactic or technique that you particularly enjoy?
 Leave a comment and let me know how you memorize characters.